 Do I need to make changes to my CNAME?

-No, changes to your canonical name (CNAME) is necessary.
+No, changes to your canonical name (CNAME) is not necessary.
 Since you’re already updating your MX records (where your “@” host record is pointing to the friendly named location (which is tied to IP address of where the mail is being handled), then you’re good to go.
 If you try to add a CNAME to mail.yourdomain.com you will get an error.

 Will this work on Email Hosted By Godaddy, BlueHost, InMotion, JustHost, or HostGator?